RFABC Awards

 To learn more about Bill Woycik and the history of this award: BILL WOYCIK

-(accepting on behalf of the City of New Westminster, Mark Uvacik)
+(accepting on behalf of the City of Coquitlam, Mike Mafatow)

 Recipients